-Under the Control of Dogs Act 1986, as amended by the Control of Dogs (Amendment) Act 1992, local authorities are responsible for the control of dogs.
-They have the power to appoint dog wardens, provide dog shelters, seize dogs, impose on-the-spot fines and take court proceedings against owners.
+Local authorities are responsible for the control of dogs under the Control of Dogs Act 1986.
+They can appoint dog wardens, provide dog shelters, seize dogs, impose on-the-spot fines and take court proceedings against dog owners.

-You are liable for injury or damage caused by your dog to people or livestock.
+Your dog must be under your control, or the control of another responsible person, if it is outside your home or premises.
+You are liable for any injury or damage your dog causes to people or livestock.

 You can be disqualified from keeping a dog if you have been convicted of cruelty to a dog under the Protection of Animals Acts 1911 and 1965.